Striped Farmhouse Tray

 - Screwdriver

-- I started by staining the piece of raw round wood.
+- Start by staining the piece of raw round wood with your choice of wood stain, and letting it dry completely.

-- Once the wood was completely dry, I taped off the stripes with painters tape, then painted the wood that was still visible.
+- Once the wood is dry, tape off the stripes (or whatever pattern you’d like) with painters tape, then paint the wood that is still visible.

-- After the paint was dry, I peeled off the tape to expose the painted stripes on the wood, then sanded the whole piece down to give it a more weathered look.
+- After the paint is dry, gently peel off the painters tape to expose the painted stripes on the wood.

 I love the tray and I am planning on making one myself.
 I have a question, where did you find the handles